 While the vast majority of businesses operate in and around Bristol’s city centre, local neighbourhoods such as Clifton and Broadmead are home to some of the area’s most important commercial operations.

 The area in and around Temple Meads in the city centre is highly sought after due to its close proximity to the main British Rail station.
 Nearby is the Temple Quay business district, which positions companies close to the nearby harbour.
 Some of the largest brands working in the finance, IT and professional services sectors can be found here.

-Broadmead is known for its many retail sites, which includes the likes of the Cabot Circus retail development, the Galleries Shopping Centre and St James Shopping Arcade.
+Broadmead is known for its many retail sites, which includes the likes of the Cabot Circus retail development, the Galleries Shopping Centre and The Arcade.
 Restaurants, bars and hotels are central to the local tourism economy, while commercial office space and leisure facilities can also be found nearby.